probably-not-porter/csv-dex/README.md

 - https://pokemondb.net/

 # ![img](static/master.png) Licenses
-The source icons are © Nintendo/Creatures Inc./GAME FREAK Inc.
+Images and Pokemon are © Nintendo/Creatures Inc./GAME FREAK Inc.

 Everything else, and usage of the programming code, is governed by the MIT license.